Jamie Dukes: Author

 Dukes wrote a book called "Frenemals", which talks about Family, Friends, and the Friends inside our head.
 This books is to help youth get a better understanding of self-awareness.

 Charity Work

 Working with Crosby Media Production and Braxton Cosby, Dukes Fat Free: Ask The Fat Doc, Jamie Dukes on his Chachersize video workout program to create Chachersize for Men.

-Dukes and his wife kicked off the 2011 Runway Red Celebrity Kids Fashion Show raising funding for children infected by or affected withHIV/AIDS.
+Dukes and his wife kicked off the 2011 Runway Red Celebrity Kids Fashion Show raising funding for children infected by or affected with HIV/AIDS.